See below for the frequently asked questions.

 Study abroad program policies

-Students must be in good academic standing at the end of their last semester of study prior to the program to participate.
+You must be in good academic standing at the end of your last semester of study prior to the program to participate.

-- All students must participate in all aspects or courses of the program and live in the program-sponsored accommodations.
+- You must participate in all aspects or courses of the program and live in the program-sponsored accommodations.

-- All students must submit a signed Conditions of Participation and General Risk and Release Form, as well as a doctor-signed Health Clearance Form to participate.
+- You must submit a signed Conditions of Participation and General Risk and Release Form, as well as a doctor-signed Health Clearance Form to participate.
 These forms will be distributed after acceptance into the program.

-- All students must abide by the policies outlined in the Harvard Summer School Student Handbook.
+- You must abide by the policies outlined in the Harvard Summer School Student Handbook.

-- Students are not permitted to hold part-time or full-time work or participate in internships while participating in a Harvard Summer School study abroad program.
+- You are not permitted to hold part-time or full-time work or participate in internships while participating in a Harvard Summer School study abroad program.

 Harvard Summer School reserves the right to cancel programs due to low enrollment or local adverse conditions.
 If a course is canceled prior to the start of the program, your tuition will be refunded in full, but you are responsible for textbooks, coursepacks, or other incurred expenses.